 Kela pays unemployment benefits

-- to persons who are not eligible for earnings-related unemployment allowance from unemployment fund
+- to persons who are not eligible for earnings-related unemployment allowance from an unemployment fund

 - to self-employed persons whose full-time self-employment has ended because of the coronavirus epidemic.

 Due to the coronavirus epidemic, temporary changes have been made to the unemployment coverage relaxing the eligibility requirements and improving the level of benefits.
 Kela automatically applies these new requirements to your application.
 Some of the temporary changes apply to the TE Services and the job search.
 Please follow the instructions from the TE Services concerning these changes.

 For more detailed information, see the section ‘Changes to the unemployment benefit coverage for employees and self-employed persons’.